dpretet/svut/README.md

 `UNIT_TEST_END
 ```

-`TESTNAME` is a string, which will be displayed when test execution
+`TESTNAME` is a string which will be displayed when test execution
 will start.
 Then you can use the macros provided to display information,
-warning, error and check some signals status and values.
-Each error found with
+warning, error and check some signals values.
+Each error encountered by a
-macros increments an error counter which determine a testsuite status.
-If the
+macro increments a globla error counter which determine a testsuite status.
-error counter is bigger than `0`, the test is considered as failed.
+If the error counter is bigger than `0`, the test is considered as failed.

-A testsuite, comprising several `UNIT_TEST` is declared with another define:
+A testsuite, comprising several `UNIT_TEST`, is declared with another define:

 ```verilog
 `TEST_SUITE("SUITENAME")